 Since it opened in 2005, I’ve tried to schedule most if not all of my meetings/lunches/coffee dates at Mud (307 East Ninth Street), aka “the office.”
 I put the place in my most recent novel; the polar bear hero, a recovering addict named Beaufort, gets both sober and his life back on track when he lands a job slinging coffee on the Mud Truck, which is the bright-orange mobile version of the bricks and mortar restaurant/coffee shop.
 It has the best coffee beans around and is a great spot to plug in a laptop (during off-dining hours).
 I know many downtown writers are as fond of it as I am.
 Of course, I take credit for introducing many of them to the place.
 Before Mud, the perennial hangout was the old-school Ukrainian East Village restaurant Veselka (144 Second Avenue), directly across the street, which some writer, I can’t remember who, introduced me to when I first moved to the neighborhood in the mid-1990s.
 Veselka’s been given a major overhaul from its old dingy dark days, but it’s still open twenty-four hours and has the best boiled potato pirogies in town.
 And you can sit there for hours with nothing but a $1.50 cup of tea in front of you.

 I’ve never been one to write in cafés and restaurants, but there are some places that seem especially writer-friendly where I like to read or bring a manuscript to edit if I’m feeling like getting out of the house.
-88 Orchard (not surprisingly at 88 Orchard Street) on the Lower East Side sometimes seems like it might be a showroom for Apple laptop computers.
-But it has free wireless, good coffee, and all locally supplied baked goods, plus breakfast and lunch.
-Since I prefer vegan and gluten-free baked goods, I like to stop across the street at Babycakes (248 Broome Street), where I’ll pick up brownie bites, donuts, or banana bread to take back over to 88 to enjoy with a giant iced soy latte while I’m working.
-And rounding out a trifecta on this block is the Lower East Side Tenement Museum (108 Orchard Street), which prides itself on supporting the literary community, with a heavy-on-the-historical bookstore in its gift shop, and the author-based Tenement Talks series held several nights a month.
+Since I prefer vegan and gluten-free baked goods, I like to stop in at Babycakes (248 Broome Street), where I’ll pick up brownie bites, donuts, or banana bread to enjoy while I’m working.
+And around the block is the Lower East Side Tenement Museum (108 Orchard Street), which prides itself on supporting the literary community, with a heavy-on-the-historical bookstore in its gift shop, and the author-based Tenement Talks series held several nights a month.
 A few years back, I read at the store with novelist Dara Horn to launch the Young Writers Write the Immigrant Experience series, while other authors I’ve seen there include Emily Barton, Gary Shteyngart, and Richard Price.
 I used the Tenement museum for researching my second novel, since part of the book is set in the early 1900s, right up the block; I snagged some pretty specific details (smudged squares of newspaper for toilet paper and a bucolic scene painted on burlap in the vestibule) from the museum’s tenement tour for descriptions in my book.

 One of the nicest strings of blocks in Manhattan happens to be one on which I was lucky enough to settle several years ago, East Seventh Street in the East Village.
 I can’t imagine my wife and I ever giving up our apartment there.
 In addition to being one of the nicest streets in Manhattan, East Seventh also happens to be one of the most literary, having been home to an impressive sample of writers, such as Heather Lewis, Catherine Texier, Jim Lewis, Bruce Benderson, Ken Foster, Lucy Greely, Ellen Miller, Ann Rower, John Leguizamo, Daniel Pinchbeck, Jennifer Levin, Paul LaFarge, Gregory Corso, and William S. Burroughs.
 Allen Ginsberg’s first New York City apartment was at 206 East Seventh Street, and other buildings he occupied over the years are at 437 East Twelfth Street, 408 East Tenth Street, and 704 East Fifth Street (I think this latter one had a plaque on it at one time or another).
 In the spirit of Ginsberg, the annual HOWL!
 Festival is held in June in Tompkins Square Park (offering the best dog park and free public wireless, it’s bordered by East Seventh Street on the south, East Tenth on the north, and Avenues A and B on either side).
 Many events vaguely in the spirit of Ginsberg’s infamous work “Howl” take place over a weekend in and around the park, and there’s always a group reading of the poem to kick off the festival.